Frequently Asked Questions

 Who will judge our proposed solutions and on what criteria?

-Proposals will initially be judged on their quality, relevance, and design.
-Once finalists are selected, they will present their proposals to a panel of expert judges and a live-audience during the final pitch ceremony.
-Final pitches should include information about the problem, solution, and future of the proposal, and should keep in mind the values of the Saul Zaentz Early Education Initiative: Aspiration, Equity, Scientific Integrity, Connectivity, and Communication.
+Finalist will be selected based on quality, relevance, and design of their idea, concept, or approach.
+Finalists will then present their proposals to a panel of expert judges and a live audience during the final pitch ceremony.
+Final pitches should include information about the problem, solution, and future of the idea or approach.
+Finalists should keep in mind the values of the Saul Zaentz Early Education Initiative: Aspiration, Equity, Scientific Integrity, Connectivity, and Communication.

 When will funding recipients be announced?